topofocus/arcade-time-graph/README.md

 Besides the hierarchically TimeGraph »Jahr <-->Monat <--> Tag <--> Stunde«  the Vertices are connected horizontally via »grid_to«-Edges.
 This enables an easy access to the neighbours.

-On the Tg::TimeBase-Level a method »vector« is implemented, that gathers the adjacent vertices via traverse.
+On the Tg::TimeBase-Level a method »vector« is implemented, that gathers :adjacent vertices via traverse.

 ``` ruby